nonfiction/wordpress/README.md

-build       -- Build and push tagged image artifact    -- Install depedenencies before building deploy      -- Deploy a tagged image in the current docker context public      -- Launch this site on the load balancer push        -- Push db/files to current docker context pull        -- Pull db/files from current docker context shell       -- Launch a bash shell to explore backup      -- Backups are hourly, but make one right now init        -- Initialize website for development
+build       -- Build and push tagged image artifact    -- Install depedenencies before building deploy      -- Deploy a tagged image in the current docker context lb          -- Launch this site on the load balancer push        -- Push db/uploads to current docker context pull        -- Pull db/uploads from current docker context shell       -- Launch a bash shell to explore backup      -- Backups are hourly, but make one right now init        -- Initialize website for development